Board of Foundation Preference Shares BAM Group

 J.J.
 (Jan) Nooitgedagt (1953), chairman

 Mr Nooitgedagt has served on the Foundation’s board since 2017 and was appointed chairman in that same year.
 He is a Dutch national.
-A former member of the Executive Board and chief financial officer of Aegon, Mr Nooitgedagt is vice chairman of the Supervisory Board of Rabobank, chairman of the supervisory board of PostNL and a member of the board of Stichting Beschermingspreferente Aandelen Fugro
+A former member of the Executive Board and chief financial officer of Aegon, Mr Nooitgedagt is chairman of the Supervisory Board of PostNL N.V., chairman of the Supervisory Board of Invest-NL and a member of the board of Stichting Beschermingspreferente aandelen Fugro.

 F.K.
 (Frederik) Buijn (1950)

 Mr Buijn has been a member of the Foundation’s board since 2012.
 He is a Dutch national.
-Due to his long-term experience as a qualified civil-law notary Mr Buijn is well-versed in commercial law.
-Mr Buijn is a member of the board of the Stichting Preferente Aandelen Arcadis N.V.
-He is involved in various large family companies as chairman or director of foundation trust offices and is also chairman of the board of the Stichting Instituut Gak.
+Due to his long-term experience as a qualified civil-law notary Mr Buijn is well-versed in corporate law.
+Mr Buijn is a member of the board of Stichting Preferente Aandelen Arcadis N.V.
+He is involved in various large family companies as chairman or director of foundation trust offices and chairman of the board of Stichting Instituut Gak.

 P. (Paul) van Riel (1956)

 Mr. Van Riel became a member of the Foundation’s Board in 2019.
 He is a Dutch national.
-He is former CEO and chairman of the Management Board of Fugro NV.
-He is chairman of the board of the Stichting Preferente Aandelen Arcadis N.V.
+He is former CEO and chairman of the Board of Management of Fugro N.V.
+He is chairman of the Supervisory Board of NV HVC and chairman of the board of the Stichting Preferente Aandelen Arcadis N.V.